NullLabTests/AlphaGeometryPlusPlus/README.md

 <div align="center">
   <img src="https://i.imgur.com/4QarhUR.png" alt="Example Visual Representations of Data" />
   <br>
   <i>This image showcases an example visual representation of data, illustrating how data can be effectively communicated through imagery.</i>
 </div>

-*This image showcases an example visual representation of data, illustrating how data can be effectively communicated through imagery.*